vrandall66/front-end-submissions-public/1906/mod-2/game-time/scott-quinne-amy-noah.md

 * [ ] Novice - There is little or no evidence of testing in this application.
 ESLint shows 10+ complaints.
 * [ ] Advanced Beginner - Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 ESLint shows 5+ complaints.
 * [ ] Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.
 All functionality is covered by tests.
 The application makes some use of integration testing.
 ESLint shows < 5 complaints.
-* [ ] Exceptional - Meets all requires of `Proficient`.
+* [x] Exceptional - Meets all requires of `Proficient`.
 In addition, the test suite makes use of mocks and stubs when appropriate.
 ESLint shows 0 complaints.

+* I would maybe do a deep equal test on the actual array [here](https://github.com/sschipke/gameTime/blob/master/test/Game-test.js#L31-L34) rather than just asserting against the second player's name.
+Whenever it's possible to be more specific with our assertions, let's do that.
+There are some other tests I'd recommend the same thing, so take a look back at what's been written and see if there are any opportunities for more specificity in your assertions.

+* Overall really nice test coverage and use of spies!
+Leverage those nested describe blocks for grouping tests that all exercise the same method (e.g. `submitGuess` tests for right vs. wrong answers)

 ### GitHub Collaboration/Workflow